DSSGxUK/s22_buckinghamshire/README.md

 ```

-# Brief Folder Description
+## Brief folder description

-  `data :` This folder contains two sub-folders : `interim` and `raw`.
-The original dataset files fo reach dataset are stored in the `raw` sub-folder.
-For ex. `attendance_original_csv` sub-folder in here will contain the original csv files for attendance datasets.
-These original files will go through the data pipeline and will generate different files which will be canonicalized(means with standardised formatting), merged, pre-merged, and annotated, which will be stored in `interim` sub-folder.
+`data` : This folder contains two sub-folders : `interim` and `raw`.
+After running the pipeline an additional `processed` folder will also be present.
+The original dataset files are stored in their dataset sub-folder within the `raw` folder e.g. `raw/attendance_original_csv` will contain the original csv files for attendance datasets.
+These original files will go through the data pipeline and will generate additional files which will be canonicalized (standardised formatting), annotated and merged across years, which will be stored in `interim` sub-folder.
+The `processed` subfolder will contain the final datasets ready to be used for modeling.

+`metrics` : This folder contains outputs from the hyperparameter search, roni tool performance results and our model performance results on the test dataset.

+`models` : This folder contains pickle files of the models.
+There are two sub-folders: `interim` and `final`.
+There are two key models in the `interim` folder (`model_best_thresh_single.pkl` and `model_mean_thresh_single.pkl`) that are used with the test dataset to decide on the final model which is then saved in the `models/final` folder.

+`results` : After running the pipeline, this folder will contain the final output CSV files: `predictions.csv`, `unknown_predictions.csv`, `unidentified_students_single.csv`, `unidentified_unknowns_single.csv`.
+These files are outlined in more detail below under *Outputs from running the pipeline*

+`scripts` : This folder contains the `dvc.yaml` file that outlines the different stages and steps of the pipeline.
+It also includes two main sub-folders: `data` and `model`.
+The `data` sub-folder contains python scripts that prepare interim and final datasets for modeling.
+The `model` sub-folder contains scripts that split the final dataset into train and test datasets, runs the cross-validation and hyperparameter search, re-trains the model, calculates roni scores and uses the trained model to generate predictions for current/unknown students.

+`src` : This folder contains helper functions (found in the `*_utils.py` scripts) and also contains scripts that can set different parameters.
+There are three sub-folders: `constants`, `cv` and `params`.
+The `cv` sub-folder contains helper functions for the cross-validation and hyper-parameter search stage.
+It also contains dictionaries of the hyper-parameter search spaces in `search_spaces.py`.
+The `constants` folder contains scripts with parameters that are unlikely to need to change, whereas the `params` sub-folder contains scripts with parameters that may need/want to be changed.
+The `*_arguments.py` scripts in this sub-folder include the arguments that are sent to the `dvc.yaml` pipeline.

 # Assumptions